npb596/Mitonuclear-Analysis-Project/README.md

 # Mitonuclear Analysis Project
 This repository contains data files and scripts to reproduce the analysis for the manuscript titled: **"Mitonuclear conflict in a macaque species exhibiting phylogenomic discordance"**

 This repository will continue to be updated with better-optimized scripts accomplishing the purposes of this experiment.
-When this is done the original scripts used for the manuscript data will be kept for posterity with special notes encouraging users to run the new and improved scripts.
-In particular, many of the shell scripts would be better optimized as python scripts, especially ones that depend on python scripts within a loop.
+In particular, many of the shell scripts may be better optimized as python scripts.
+The version with all scripts originally used in writing this manuscript are available as the version 1.0 release on the github page.

 # Abstract